BugBunny/convertCMC/README.md

 `convertCMC` takes into account the length of each month and knows about leap years.

 N.B.
-The current release of `convertCMC` does **not** address the situation in which the two CMCs that are being differenced are the same.
-If the day of the month of each date is imputed independently, they can end up sequenced in either order, when this may in reality be impossible (e.g. a liveborn neonate cannot die any earlier in the month than his or her birthday).
+The current release of `convertCMC` does **not** address the situation in which two CMCs are being differenced that are the same.
+If the day of the month of each date is imputed independently, they can end up sequenced in either order, when this may be impossible in reality (e.g. a liveborn child cannot die any earlier in the month than his or her birthday).

 `convertCMC` can be installed from within *Stata* by:
 ```